 So, when the clocks go forward, we’re essentially forcing our circadian rhythms to adjust to a new schedule.
 Unfortunately, the hour going forward is much more disruptive than falling back, but we have some top tips for you to ensure that the adjustment process is easier to adapt to…

 Don’t exercise before bed.
 It won’t tire you out, it will simply increase your heart rate, adrenaline levels and core temperature, making you feel more awake and preventing you from going to sleep when your circadian rhythm is used to.
-In fact, seen as we’re losing an hours sleep, it makes sense to try and go to bed a little earlier on both Friday and Saturday in preparation.
+Exercising earlier in the day is a better idea, fatiguing your body and giving your body enough time to relax before hitting the hay.

 When you wake up, you should make your room as bright as possible (despite how hard it will be) as this causes your brain to stop producing melatonin, the sleep-inducing hormone.
 Therefore, you’re essentially telling your brain to wake up and get ready for the day.

-Drinking caffeine can affect you for several hours post-consumption, so it should probably go without saying that you should avoid caffeine 8 hours before you go to bed if you want to adjust to daylight saving hours better.
+Drinking coffee or caffeinated drinks can affect you for several hours post-consumption, so it should probably go without saying that you should avoid caffeine 8 hours before you go to bed if you want to adjust to daylight saving hours better.

 As for alcohol, it can cause you to fall asleep much quicker but worsens your quality of sleep significantly.
-You can wake up unrefreshed from poor quality sleep, stopping you from adjusting easily.
+You can wake up unrefreshed from poor quality sleep, preventing you from adjusting to losing an hour’s sleep easily.
 With this being said, steering clear of alcohol on a Saturday evening is a good shout.

 And there are Mattressman‘s top tips to help you adjust to daylight saving hours.
 If you think you’re tiredness stems from more than the hours changing, maybe you need a new mattress.